Atlanta Car Accident Lawyer

 - Seek Legal Advice from an Atlanta Car Accident Attorney.

 Lastly, call your Georgia auto accident lawyer before speaking to the opposing party’s insurance company.
-Anything you say or do, even well intentioned or accidental, will be used by the Insurance Adjuster to decrease their potential liability.
+Anything you say or do, even if it is well intentioned or accidental, will be used by the Insurance Adjuster to decrease their potential liability.
 This includes any mention or indication of an apology, even if the accident was clearly not your fault.
-Please understand that Insurance Adjusters are highly trained professionals and they are graded on how well they limit recoveries for injured parties.
+Please understand that Insurance Adjusters are highly trained professionals, and they are graded on how well they limit recoveries for injured parties.
 You would not attempt surgery on yourself, or build your car by yourself, or program your computer by yourself.
 You need an expert that knows auto accident law.
 Knowing when to hire an attorney after a car accident is vital to getting the compensation you deserve.

 Contact our office today to discuss your case over a free consultation.